-A fund of $100,000 is available for eligible legal entities to undertake research on marine mammal of the order Cetacea (whale, dolphin, or porpoise).
-Research is to focus on the impacts of tourism operations in the Hauraki Gulf.
+A fund of $100,000 was allocated to eligible legal entities to undertake research on marine mammal of the order Cetacea (whale, dolphin, or porpoise).
+Research will focus on the impacts of tourism operations in the Hauraki Gulf.

 About the fund

 There are currently two marine mammal tourism operators in the Hauraki Gulf: Auckland Whale & Dolphin Safari and Dolphin Planet.

 Each operator holds a marine mammal permit which states they must contribute annually to support research into the impacts of their activity on cetaceans.
 A fund of approximately $100,000 was generated by these contributions and available for research projects to examine these impacts.